scrm/scrm-docker/README.md

-To run scrm with docker, you first need to install [install docker](https://docs.docker.com/installation/#installation), which is available for all major operating system (via vitalization for MAC and Windows).
+To run scrm with docker, you first need to install [install docker](https://docs.docker.com/installation/#installation), which is available for all major operating system (via virtualization for MAC and Windows).

 Afterwards, you can pull the container for scrm using